ab-noori/Population-Funnel-Chart/README.md

 # 📖 [Population Funnel Chart] <a name="about-project"></a>

-**[Population-Funnel-Chart]** A React project that visualizes the population of Afghanistan retrieved from ([PopulationPyramid.net](https://www.populationpyramid.net/afghanistan/2024/)) across different age categories using a funnel chart implemented with
+**[Population-Funnel-Chart]** A React project that visualizes the population of Afghanistan retrieved from ([PopulationPyramid.net](https://www.populationpyramid.net/afghanistan/2024/)) across different age categories using a funnel chart implemented with React ApexCharts.

 <br/>